druv022/ULL/Lab3/README.md

   This folder contains four .ipynb file.
 Skipgram_SentEval.ipynb file is used for analyzing sentence embedding for Skip-gram. senteval_embedalign.ipynb is the one provided along with EmbedAlign word embeddings.

   Skipgram model is trained using gensim.
-To generate Skipgram embeddings copy the data to data folder, chance the data path in  w2vec_gensim.ipynb file and run the file.
+To generate Skipgram embeddings copy the data to data folder, change the data path in  w2vec_gensim.ipynb file and run the file.
 This will generate the embedding.

 Steps to follow:

   For Skip-gram analysis:
   1. Copy the trained Skip-gram model into the models folder.
   2. Select the type of transfer task.
-The trasfer task are categorized based on downstream and probing task(also separating few time consuming task)
+The trasfer task are categorized based on downstream and probing task.
   3. Run the .ipynb file.
 Results will be printed as well as a pickle dump of the results gets generated.

   For EmbedAligned: